gardener/gardener/docs/usage/pod-security.md

 ## Admission configuration for the `PodSecurity` admission plugin

-If `.spec.kubernetes.allowPrivilegedContainers` is set to `false` in the Shoot spec and the `PodSecurityPolicy` admission plugin is disabled, an admission configuration for the `PodSecurity` admission plugin with `restricted` level as default is applied.
+If `.spec.kubernetes.allowPrivilegedContainers` is set to `false` in the Shoot spec and the `PodSecurityPolicy` admission plugin is disabled, an admission configuration for the `PodSecurity` admission plugin with [`baseline`] (https://kubernetes.io/docs/concepts/security/pod-security-standards/) level as default is applied.
 If you wish to add your own custom configuration, you can do so in the Shoot spec under `.spec.kubernetes.kubeAPIServer.admissionPlugins` by adding:
 ```yaml
 admissionPlugins:
 - name: PodSecurity